google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Q. How does a thermometer work in chemistry?

 A. The way a thermometer works is an instance of space heating and refrigeration of a liquid.
-When animated, the particles of the liquid in the thermometer move faster, producing them to get a little further separately.
+When animated, the liquid particles in the thermometer move faster, producing them to get a little further separately.
 When cooled, the molecules of the liquid within the thermometer move slower, causing them to urge a touch closer together.

 Q. How do you define temperature?